Exa-Networks/exabgp/README.md

-  exabgp.debug.configuration  to trace with pdb configuration parsing errors exabgp.debug.pdb            enable python debugger on runtime errors (be ready to use `killall python` to handle orphaned child processes) exabgp.debug.route          similar to --decode but using the environment exabgp.debug.selfcheck      does a self check on the configuration file (used by the QA code)
+  exabgp.debug.configuration  to trace with pdb configuration parsing errors exabgp.debug.pdb            enable python debugger on runtime errors (be ready to use `killall python` to handle orphaned child processes) exabgp.debug.route          similar to --decode but using the environment
 ```

 ### Test suite